-The Company maintains a 2008 Equity Incentive Plan (the "2008 Plan") and a 2014 Equity Incentive Plan (the "2014 Plan") pursuant to which the Company has reserved 6,800 shares of its common stock for issuance to its employees, directors and non-employee third parties.
+The Company maintains a 2008 Equity Incentive Plan (the "2008 Plan") and a 2014 Equity Incentive Plan (the "2014 Plan") pursuant to which the Company has reserved 8,872 shares of its common stock for issuance to its employees, directors and non-employee third parties.
 The 2014 Plan serves as the successor to the 2008 plan and permits the granting of options to purchase common stock and other equity incentives at the discretion the compensation committee of the Company's board of directors.
-No new awards will be issued under the 2008 Plan as of the effective date of the 2014 Plan.
+No new awards have been or will be issued under the 2008 Plan since the effective date of the 2014 Plan.
 Outstanding awards under the 2008 Plan continue to be subject to the terms and conditions of the 2008 Plan.
+The number of shares of common stock reserved for issuance under the 2014 Plan will increase automatically each calendar year, continuing through and including January 1, 2024 ("Evergreen provision").
+The number of shares added each year will be equal to the lesser of (a) four and five tenths percent (4.5%) of the number of shares of common stock of the